-Will Ferrell blasts “thin skinned” President Trump to the New York Times and explains what was better about Bush
+Will Ferrell Blasts “Thin Skinned” President Trump Who Can’t Take a Joke

 There are a few things that President Donald Trump may be able to learn from his predecessors, said former President George W. Bush in a March 2017 interview.
-One of those things is the ability to tease yourself.
+One of those things is the ability to tease yourself and, say, laugh at Russia jabs, allusions to Vice President Mike Pence calling his wife “mother,” or impeachment hearing jokes on late-night TV — let alone SNL impressions by Alec Baldwin.

 “The best humor is when you make fun of yourself,” President Bush told “Jimmy Kimmel Live!”

 President Bush was the subject of an unflattering impression by actor Will Ferrell for much of his presidency and post-White House life.
-The Republican president told Kimmel that the impression never really bothered him, and that he was able to joke around with those behind it.
+The Republican president told Kimmel that the impression never really bothered him and that he was able to joke around with those behind it.

-RELATED: Samantha Bee called President Trump a “geriatric orangutan” on her hysterical “Not the White House Correspondents’ Dinner” — and she didn’t stop there

-In a new interview in the New York Times, Ferrell referenced Bush’s interview while he criticized President Donald Trump for being “thin skinned.”
+In a new interview in the New York Times, Ferrell referenced Bush’s interview while he criticized President Donald Trump for being “thin-skinned” about a lot of things, including fake news and Alec Baldwin’s Donald Trump impersonation in cold open after cold open on NBC’s Saturday Night Live.

 “[President Bush] said ‘I loved it.
 That’s part of the gig.
 You’re going to get made fun of.
 That’s freedom of speech,'” Ferrell said.